evanwills/doingDone__react/README.md

 * Then each task (along with the points value, points to currency and the modifiers value) is assigned to one or more users.
 * When the task is completed an initial calculated value is stored with the task activity record
 * When the activity is approved the final calculated value is stored
-* Even if the task's points value is modified (or the point to currency value or the modifiers) the value of the activity will be uneffected.
+* Even if the task's points value is modified (or the point to currency value or the modifiers) after the task is assigned to a person, the value of the activity will be uneffected.

 ## Todo